gdg-tuwien/gdg-tuwien.github.io/index.md

 ---

-We're looking for talent in:
+We're looking for help, specifically in:

 - Development: e.g. Enhancing our website and digital presence
 - Marketing and Communications: e.g. Online advertising, speaker and attendee engagement, conducting interviews